The Capitol Corridor connects Auburn, CA and San Jose, CA over a 168-mile route operated by Amtrak (CCJPA), calling at 10 stations across 2 states.

 History & service notes

 Operated by Amtrak under contract with the Capitol Corridor Joint Powers Authority since 1998, this is the third-busiest U.S. corridor by ridership.
-Riders interested in pre-Amtrak operating history of the line can consult classic timetable archives for fuller context.

 Equipment